Standard terms of business

 The advice we give you is for your sole use and is confidential to you and will not constitute advice for any third party to whom you may communicate it, unless we have expressly agreed in writing that a specified third party may rely on our work.
 We will accept no responsibility to third parties, including any group company to whom the engagement letter is not addressed, your spouse / civil partner nor any family member of yours or your employer, for any aspect of our professional services or work that is made available to them.

-In common with other professional services firms, we are required by the Proceeds to Crime Act 2002 and the Money Laundering Regulations 2017 to:
+In common with other professional services firms, we are required by the Proceeds to Crime Act 2002 and the Money Laundering, Terrorist Financing and Transfer for Funds (Information on the Payer) Regulations 2017 (MLR 2017) to:

 - Maintain identification procedures for clients, beneficial owners of clients, and persons purporting to act on behalf of clients;